 - It improves productivity.
 Using data from pre-employment testing results to customize new hire training helps employees ramp-up faster by providing them with meaningful targeted learning opportunities.
 This makes them more productive, which is good for the business, while positively impacting their workplace performance and sense of accomplishment.

 - It drives employee loyalty.
 A custom training plan sends a message to new hires that you care about their development, and are willing to invest in helping them build the skills they need to be successful.
 According to Gallup, 40 percent of employees say an organization’s commitment to professional development is very important to their engagement with the company.

-Every new hire requires a significant time and financial investment.
+Every new hire requires significant time and financial investment.
 It makes sense to use all the data you collect in this process to improve their skills and their experience.
 It will help them to succeed and improve retention.
-In an economy where good talent is hard to find, that’s a formula that can’t be beat.
+In an economy where good talent is hard to find, that’s a formula that can’t be beaten.